 - Remove from the pan and let cool slightly.
 Chop each slice into quarters

-- In a glass layer 1 tbsp granola with 1 tbsp yogurt.
-Top with 1/3 of the charred orange and repeat these layers two more times
+- In a glass layer 1 tablespoon granola with 1 tablespoon yogurt.
+Top with ⅓ of the charred orange and repeat these layers two more times

 - Eat immediately